shah7014/react-projects/design/demo-data-fe-c2/README.md

-## Using tailwing with react to create some basic design
+## Using tailwind css with react to create some basic design